w3f/polkadot-wiki/docs/learn/learn-nominator.md

 - **payout**: How recently the validator has made it's last reward payout to nominators.
 - **nominators**: This column consists of two number values.

-  1) Amount of nominators currently bonded in the current era and considered `active`.
+  1. Amount of nominators currently bonded in the current era and considered `active`.

-  2) Total amount of nominators that nominated that validator.
+  2. Total amount of nominators that nominated that validator.

   - You may want to be cautious of validators with a high number of subscribers.
 A validator is considered oversubscribed when more than
     {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}  'active' nominators are assigned to the validator.
-In this
+    {{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}
-    scenario only the top
+    'active' nominators are assigned to the validator.
+In this scenario only the top
     {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }} nominators will receive rewards.
-The remaining nominators will
+    {{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}
-    recieve nothing, however they can be slashed in the event that validator commits a slashable offence.
+    nominators will receive rewards.
+The remaining nominators will recieve nothing, however they can be slashed in the event that validator commits a slashable offence.
-  - Every nominator can select up to a maxium of
+  - Every nominator can select up to a maximum of
-  {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominations" defaultValue={16}/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }} validators, which contributes towards maximizing
+    {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominations" defaultValue={16}/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}
-    the probability of having the nominators stake applied to the validators active set.
+    validators, which contributes towards maximizing the probability of having the nominators stake applied to the validators active set.
 Nominating too few validators could result in the nominators losing their rewards when none of them make it to active set or when those Validator nodes stop validating.
 The election algorithm attempts to maximize the overall network stake, while minimizing the variance of the active stake across the validators.
 For additional information on the election process checkout the research behind [nominated proof-of-stake](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html#polkadot-npos-1-overview--page-root).
   - _example_: If nominator X has nominated validators A, B, C and D, but is actively only nominating validator B. The `active` count (left number) for nominator X is 1, counting B